UPPMAX/programming_formalisms/docs/function_design/README.md

 !!!- info "Learning objectives"

-    - Understand design by contract
-    - Understand algorithm names increase expressiveness of code
-    - Understand difference between `if` and `assert` in function writing
+    - Understand why function design is important
+    - Can give some features of good function design
+    - Give a function a proper name
+    - Criticise functions

 ???- question "For teachers"